tuchandra/zebra/README.md

  * *Ruby's favorite video game is Pokemon.*
  * *The chai drinker does not like the color blue.*

 I loved these as a kid, and watching Raymond Hettinger's [PyCon 2019 talk](https://www.youtube.com/watch?v=_GP9OpZPUYc) inspired me to revisit these problems.
-He showed us how to solve them---I wanted to learn how to generate them.
+He showed us how to solve them—I wanted to learn how to generate them.

 Using modern Python and constraint satisfaction (SAT) solvers, this project can be used to create random zebra puzzles.